wp-plugins/groupdocs-documents-annotation/readme.txt

 == Frequently Asked Questions ==

-= How can I get detailed help =
+= Where can I find more info on how to install and use the plugin? =

-For further help you may choose any of following options:
+For detailed instructions on how to install and use the plugin, please see our [help page](http://groupdocs.com/docs/display/annotation/Integrating+the+Plugin+Through+WordPress+UI)

-* You can also contact us by various means as mentioned on our [Contact Us](http://groupdocs.com/about/contact/) page.
+Also, please feel free to [contact us](http://groupdocs.com/corporate/contact) for any additional help.

 = Are there any specific PHP extensions that should be enabled?  =

 cURL extension is required (extension=php_curl.dll)

-= How to get Document ID (GUID) =
+= How can I get a Document ID (GUID) =

-You can find how to get Document GUID [here](http://groupdocs.com/docs/pages/viewpage.action?pageId=1409575)
+Please see [this page](http://groupdocs.com/docs/pages/viewpage.action?pageId=1409575) for a detailed instruction.

 == Changelog ==
 = 1.3.6 =